Barrel Talks – Golden Demon Edition: Florian Wienand

 You’ve also spoken about the symbolism and storytelling that can be embedded in miniature art.
 What story or message were you hoping to express through this diorama?

-The message I wanted to deliver is ‘not everything needs to be blunt and violent’ and ‘dare to try something new’.
-The piece is full of ideas and mini-stories and really is an attempt to create art.
-With it, I also wanted to make a counterpush statement that everything needs to be sterile and smoothly glazed in painting which is a common sentiment among aspiring pro painters in my opinion.
+The message I wanted to deliver is that not everything needs to be blunt and violent, and that you should dare to try something new.
+The piece is full of ideas and mini-stories and is really an attempt to create art.
+With it, I also wanted to make a counter-statement to the idea that everything in painting needs to be sterile and smoothly glazed, which is a common sentiment among aspiring pro painters in my opinion.

 What do the judges see in person that we miss in a single online photo?
 Is there something subtle in the composition that only reveals itself up close?